UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m2-basic-reserving-concepts/index.md

 # The claims process

+## Main reference

+Note that figures, notation, examples and structure are mostly drawn from Taylor (2000), which is the main reference for Modules 2–5.

 ## Time line of a claim and IBNR

 <img src="../../../../../../../../../../../img/module-2/Figure_1_1.png" width="100%" style="display: block; margin: auto;" />